iilab/openmentoring-content/en/topics/practice-1-emergencies/3-seized-devices/3-2-learn.md

+---
+title: "Identifying security protections the missing device has in place"
+published: true
+---
 Think about the kinds of security protections the device had in place:
 <br>
 - Was the device protected by a password or other security measures?